TanayY/100DaysofMLCode/README.md

 Ensemble methods like AdaBoost and Random Forests allow you two combine all weak classifiers to make one strong classifier.
 That is why they are known as ensemble methods.

 I implemented decision trees on a data of emails and AdaBoost and Random Forests on a terrian data provided by @udacity .

+## DAY 58 :
+Completed the Datasets and Questions lesson on Udacity's Intro to ML course.

+Played with the Enron Dataset and answered lots of questions related to it.
+It was great as it taught what data might be useful and what data might not be.
+It also showed how More Data is much important than fine tuned algorithms.